xhad/pawgoni/README.md

 ## Scrape GeoLocation Data for Logon Source IP

-After you have imported logons.csv into Mongo and started the mongodb container, you can run this command and get all geo location data form ip addresses
+After you have imported logons.csv into MongoDB and started the container, you can run this command and get all geo location data form ip addresses

 ```